Question Frequently Asked by Expectant Mothers Considering Adoption

 Do you have families for African American, Latino and biracial babies?

 Yes.
 We work with a diverse group of adoptive parents.
 Many of our families want to adopt an African-American, biracial, Latino or mixed race baby.
-Transracial adopters are required to get additional counseling and education to ensure that they are fully prepared to adopt a child of a different racial background.
+Transracial adopters are required to get additional counseling and education to ensure that they are fully prepared to adopt a child of a racial background different than their own.

 How do I start the process?